 In her studies, Justine Portenier – MA Public Management & Policy – focused on the societal and sustainable aspects of economic sciences.
 She studied at the University of Basel, the University of Lausanne and the University of Hamburg, where she gained her knowledge of public and NGO management.
-At Social Fabric, she is responsible for strategy and fundraising as well as external communications.
+Since 2017 Justine has been a team member of Social Fabric.
+In addition to the co-managing position, she is responsible for strategy and fundraising as well as partnerships.

 Kouassi Amoussou-Doh came to Switzerland in 1997 from his home country of Togo.
 Since the end of 2018, Kouassi has been working as a tailor for Social Fabric as part of the AOZ’s GEP (Gemeinnützige Einsatzplätze) program.
 Kouassi already brought a lot of experience in tailoring to Social Fabric.
 After completing his studies, he completed a three-year apprenticeship in the textile trade in Togo, followed by a six-month internship with a master tailor.
 Afterwards he worked as a freelance tailor for eight years.
 Kouassi has big plans for the future and wants to return to Togo after working for Social Fabric and open his own studio.
 Just as at Social Fabric, he also wants to offer sewing courses there.